 This morning I sat high on a hill at a local park looking down on the lake.
 I looked at the old oak tree beside me and wondered how old it was.
-I wondered how many people had sat underneath it's shade through the years.
-It was early, very quite and peaceful.
-Suddenly my peace was interrupted by noisy lawnmowers in use by those who upkept the park.
+I wondered how many people had sat underneath its shade through the years.
+It was early, very quiet and peaceful.
+Suddenly my peace was interrupted by noisy lawnmowers in use by those who up kept the park.
 I got up and began to walk back to my car.
 As I did I believe I startled the man who was mowing.
-Just as he had popped up and interruped my peace, I guess I in turn had interrupted his.
+Just as he had popped up and interrupted my peace, I guess I, in turn, had interrupted his.
 Even if his place of peace was noisier than mine, it was still his peace.
 We each need to find a place to be alone with God each day and listen for Him to speak.
-Sometime the world has a way of trying to block our peaceruld moments with God.
+Sometimes the world has a way of trying to block our peaceful moments with God.
 Today don't allow the blockers to come in.
 Find your place of peace, if only for a few minutes.

-I wonder is there something more I should do.
+I wonder if there's something more I should do.

 How to stop this annoyance, I really don't have a clue.

 No, I don't want to refinance my home at the lowest rate

 No, I don't want to enter your sweepstakes for goodness sake.